-Gurman believes the new MacBook Pro models will feature display improvements in the form of "brighter, higher-contrast panels," and in past rumors, Kuo has suggested the updated machines will be the first Macs with mini-LED displays, marking a significant improvement in display quality.
+Gurman believes the new MacBook Pro models will feature display improvements in the form of "brighter, higher-contrast panels," and Apple analyst Ming-Chi Kuo believes the updated machines will be the first Macs with mini-LED displays, marking a significant improvement in display quality.

 MacRumors in June discovered evidence of the new 14 and 16-inch MacBook Pro models in a Chinese regulatory database.
 Apple supplier Sunwoda Electronic shared filings for two batteries that appear to be appropriate for use in future MacBook Pro models.

 The first, designed for a 16-inch machine, features an identifier of A2527 and is rate at 8,693 mAh/11.45V, which is similar to the 8,790 mAh/11.36V battery in the current 16-inch MacBook Pro.
 This suggests no raw battery life gains for the 16-inch MacBook Pro, but the Apple silicon chip is likely to introduce improvements.